 Public Declines Month-Long Period To Comment On Missouri Sports Betting

-By April 16, no one from the general public participated in a month-long period to comment on the upcoming launch of sports betting in Missouri, according to the state Gaming Commission.
+By April 16, no one from the general public had participated in a month-long period to comment on the upcoming launch of sports betting in Missouri, according to the state Gaming Commission.

 Secretary Of State Sought Public Comment Period